JoshRoman88/Course004-Repo1/README.md

 deleting branch from local machine
 ```
--git switch main - Cannot be in the branch you are deleting.
+git switch main - Cannot be in the branch you are deleting.
--git branch -d <branch name>
+git branch -d <branch name>
 ```

 Branch to merge flow